brickellis/brickellis/README.md

-### Hi there 👋
+### If you're from the [LinkedIn Learning Course](https://www.linkedin.com/learning/craft-a-great-github-profile), welcome.
+Yes, Brick is my real name.

-- 🔭 I’m currently working on exploring different Python3 modules.
+- 🔭 I’m currently working on detecting fraudulent data in African genealogical interviews.
-- 🌱 I’m currently learning cryptography, mathematical analysis, and linear algebra.
+- 🌱 I’m currently learning Python, specifically in regards to data analytics.
 - 👯 I’m looking to collaborate on the up and coming Utah tech scene.
 - 🤔 I’m looking for help with any of the above.
 - 💬 Ask me about [TeachingKidsProgramming](https://github.com/TeachingKidsProgramming), [LearnWDL](https://github.com/openwdl/learn-wdl), and how mathematics and computer programming go hand-in-hand.
 - 📫 How to reach me:
-  - brickellis@yahoo.com
+  - brickellis1@gmail.com
   - https://www.linkedin.com/in/brick-e-4bba8a132/
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I know Russian. Здравствуйте друзья
+- ⚡ Fun fact: I speak Russian. Здравствуйте друзья